apsunke/ant332_labguide/ANT332_lab_guide.md

 In this lab we will collect data from both these levels.
 There's multilple ways to capture and process this data.
 Lets take a look at two most popular way our customers love to do it.

-# Data pipeline option 1:  Beats and Logstsah
+# Data pipeline step 1:  Beats and Logstsah
 In this lab will discuss two different pipelines involving different technologies to collect the metrics.
 You can use either in production depending on your needs.

 Beats is a family of popular open-source data collection agents.
 Logstash is a popular open-source,server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then pushes the result to various destinations.
 Logstash acts at the parsing and buffering layer de-coupling the source and the destination.
 For this lab, we will deploy multiple Logstash instances in an Auto Scaling Group that scale based on resource needs.